p2p-org/economy/posts/2019-08-13-cyberway-introduction.md

 Virtualization
 --------------

-Just like EOS, CyberWay requires for the transaction behavior to be updated easier, than updating the whole cluster software.
+Just like EOS, CyberWay requires for the transaction behaviour to be updated easier, than updating the whole cluster software.
 That is why the WebAssembly engine is used for the virtualization purposes and with C++ as primary language for the application development.

-Once again.
-Could be better, but lesser that most evils.

 Separation
 ==========